 Thisliterster 4 cylinder turbocharged engine from Mercedes-Benz has 375 hp output and turbo power with 26.1 psi.
-It works with a 9-speed transmission that is automatic and speeds up to 60 mph in just 4.1 seconds up to a maximum 155 mph.
-The twin scroll feature gives the turbo power to stay ahead in the competition of 4 cylinder speed monsters.
+It works with a 9-speed transmission that is automatic and speeds up to 60 mph in just 4.1 seconds up to a maximum of 155 mph.
+The twin-scroll feature gives the turbo power to stay ahead in the competition of 4 cylinder speed monsters.

 BMW Twin-Turbocharged 3.0-liter Inline-6